Treatment Offered At

-Following the surgery, hospital stays usually last for 2 or 3 days.
+Following the surgery, hospital stays usually last for 1 to 3 days.
 During this time, you will recover from the anesthesia, and from the surgery itself.
 After the first day recovering from surgery, you will be asked to start moving and walking around.

 Most patients are able to go home directly after a short hospital stay.
 Patients going home will begin therapy at an outpatient physical therapy facility.
 If the discharge planner determines that home health services are needed, the hospital will arrange for this.

 Some patients may need a short stay in a rehabilitation center after they leave the hospital and before they go home.
 The decision to go home or to a skilled nursing facility will be made collectively by you, the Joint Care Coordinator, your surgeon, physical therapist, and your insurance company.
 Every attempt will be made to have this decision finalized in advance but it may be delayed until the day of discharge.
 At a rehab center, you will learn how to safely do your daily activities on your own.
 Home health services are also available.